Research Projects

-STOP-EM: Strength Training for Osteoporosis Prevention in Early Menopause
+STOP-EM: Strength Training for Osteoporosis Prevention during Early Menopause

 Christina doing her research